Grantham Scholar Manasi Mulay how candle soot can be used for everything from self-cleaning materials to cell phone batteries.

 The deposition of candle soot is reported to be the easiest and most cost effective method for latent fingermarks visualisation.

-I wrote a review article about the research on candle soot, which is now published in Elsevier’s ‘Carbon’.
-The review talks about the journey of previous research papers on science of formation of candle soot and its real life wonders including energy, biomedical and environmental.
+My review talks about the journey of previous research papers on the formation of candle soot and its wonders including energy, biomedical and environmental.

-There have been a lot of attempts to investigate the wide range of functional applications of candle soot, still, much scope remains for further research to tap the versatile potential of candle soot and its cost effective scale-up.
+There have been a lot of attempts to investigate the wide range of functional applications of candle soot.
+Still, much scope remains for further research to tap its versatile potential and cost effective scale-up.